-RpTable is the table that contains the current RP-set.
+RpTable is the table that contains the current RP-Set.
 There is one table per PimNode.
-This table is updated by PimBsr if the RP-set is propagated through the Bootstrap mechanism, or by PimConfig if the RP-set is configured manually.
+This table is updated by PimBsr if the RP-Set is propagated through the Bootstrap mechanism, or by PimConfig if the RP-Set is configured manually.

 RpTable contains a list of all RPs with one PimRp entry per RP per multicast group prefix.
-If we need to compute the RP for a given group, we just scan the whole list to find the RP that this group maps to.

-Typically, the list of RPs will be relatively short, therefore for simplicity we scan the whole list.
-If the overhead becomes too large, then it is possible to optimize the scan by grouping the Candidate-RPs for each group prefix, and considering only the Candidate-RPs with the highest priority.
+To compute the RP for a given group, we just scan the whole list to find the RP.
+Typically, the list of RPs would be relatively short, therefore for simplicity we scan the whole list.
+If the overhead becomes too large, then the scan can be optimized by grouping the Candidate-RPs for each group prefix, and by considering only the Candidate-RPs with the highest priority.

-If the RP-set is modified, then all affected PimMre and PimMfc entries must be updated accordingly.
+If the RP-Set is modified, then all affected PimMre and PimMfc entries must be updated accordingly.
 For this reason, each PimRp entry contains lists of the PimMre and PimMfc entries that map to that RP.
-If this RP is removed, then all entries on those lists are re-mapped to the new RPs for each group.
-Note that in general after the re-mapping some of the groups may map to a different RP, therefore we must process all entries one-by-one.
-This is achieved by scheduling a PimMreTask by the PimMrt, that takes the appropriate dependency actions for each entry.
+If the RP is removed, then each of the entries on those lists is re-mapped to the new RP for its group.
+This is achieved by scheduling a PimMreTask by the PimMrt, that performs the appropriate dependency actions for each entry.

-The RpTable may contain one special PimRp entry with address of all-zeroes.
+The RpTable may contain one special PimRp entry with an RP address of all-zeroes (i.e., IPvX::ZERO()).
 This entry is used to keep the lists of all PimMre and PimMfc entries that have no RP yet.
 If a new RP is added to the RpTable, then all entries that have no RP yet are processed to find if some of them may map to this new RP.
-Those who do map are moved to the appropriate list on the new RP.
+Those who do map to the new RP are moved to the appropriate list for that RP.